-Scalability - For businesses, one of the largest drawbacks of Experiential Learning is scaling it.
+Scalability - For businesses, one of the largest drawbacks is scaling it.
 The ideal model should contain at least 70% applied experiences.
 The mammoth task of finding ‘continuous’ experiences for employees hasn’t been feasible for HR and L&D departments, and subsequently, learning has been sidelined.

 However, businesses can now work with external companies to provide real-life projects at scale.
 At Ethical Angel, we do this by working with global charities, NGOs, and social enterprises, transforming their needs into beneficial projects for your employees.

 Getting the right experiences - In addition to scalability issues, finding experiences that match each employee’s soft skills gaps is also a huge challenge for L&D. For example, if an employee wants to improve their communication skills, handpicking specific experiences for them whilst ensuring that it’s focused on the right skill, can be extremely challenging.

 However, thanks to advancements in technology, it is now possible to match employees to projects based on the key skills that they need to develop.
 This means every single project is focused on filling those soft skills gaps, allowing companies to finally harness the great benefits that Experiential Learning provides.

 Collecting feedback - One of the core parts of the experiential learning process is collecting feedback, it is necessary in providing learners with the feedback needed in order to reflect.
 However, the practicality of gathering feedback from all of the stakeholders can be extremely challenging.

 However, our platform has feedback built-in.
 It combines the learners self-report with stakeholder feedback to allow for greater reflection and consequently greater improvement and development in the long run.

 Combining Experiential Learning with Purpose to Drive Engagement and Impact